chinasaur/CBPSpikesortDemo/README.md

 =====================================================================================
 OUTLINE OF METHOD:

-(0) Load raw data, stored in an array containing electrode voltages over time.
+(0) Load raw data, stored in an array containing electrode voltages (each row is a separate electrode).
 Sampling rate should be at least 5kHz.

 PRE-PROCESSING:

-(1) Temporal filtering.
-Purpose is to eliminate low and high frequency noise, increasing the signal-to-noise ratio of the data, and to allow crude initial spike finding by peak thresholding.
+(1) Filter.
+Purpose is to eliminate low and high frequency noise (increasing the signal-to-noise ratio of the data) and to allow isolation of noise regions (for whitening, step 2) by thresholding.

-(2) Noise whitening.
+(2) Whiten noise.
 The CBP objective function is most easily and efficiently computed when the background noise is uncorrelated (white), over both time and electrodes.
 Covariance over time and electrodes is computed on low-amplitude portions of data.
 The entire data array is then (separably) whitened by linearly transforming across electrodes, and filtering over time.

-(3) Initialize spike waveforms.
-For this, we use a simple k-means clustering method.
+(3) Select number of cells, and initialize spike waveforms.
+Initial waveforms are obtained from the centroids of k-means clustering in a principal components space.
 Note: this NOT used to identify/estimate spikes - it is only used to determine the number of cells, and to obtain initial estimates of their waveforms.

-(4) Partition data (optional).
-To improve efficiency of the method (especially when using multiple cores or machines), the data array is partitioned into "snippets", separated by spike-free intervals.

 CBP SPIKE SORTING:

+(4) Partition data into segments (optional).
+To improve efficiency (especially when using multiple cores or machines), the data array is partitioned into "snippets", separated by spike-free intervals.

-(5) Use CBP to estimate spike times associated with each waveform.
+(5) Use CBP (see article listed above) to estimate amplitudes/times of spikes associated with each waveform.

+(6) Decide on which spikes to keep/discard, by thresholding the recovered amplitudes.

-(6) Re-estimate waveforms.
-If changes are substantial, or if results show unacceptable refractory violations or notches in cross-correlograms, repeat from step (5).
+(7) Re-estimate waveforms (given the spike times, this is a simple regression problem).
+If changes are substantial, repeat from step (5) until convergence.

 POST-PROCESSING:

-(7) Compare CBP results to Clustering.
-If ground truth (true spikes) are available, compare to these as well.
+(8) Compare CBP results to Clustering, and ground truth (true spikes, if available).

 =====================================================================================